Reaction to court upholding ban against treatment of transgender kids

 “I vetoed this bill because I had concern it was too broad and would not be upheld in court.
 Act 626 is the most extreme law in the country.
 It is important that we approach laws like this carefully.
 I am absolutely against sex change operations for minors.
 I encourage the legislature in January to put together legislation with a more narrow focus to protect our children.
 No other state has passed such a law that interferes with a parent making health care decisions for minor children based upon a doctor’s recommendations when the recommendations are based upon generally accepted medical guidance.
 The Court pointed out that the law did not have a grandfather clause and the immediate prohibitions contained in the law would stop treatment already underway.
 This risk to halting minors’ ongoing health treatment was a significant factor in my veto and it seems the Court agrees with this concern.”Gov. Asa Hutchinson, (R) Arkansas

-A trial is set for October before the same 8th Circuit Court judge which will decide of the law comes back into play.
+A trial is set for October before the same 8th Circuit Court judge which will decide if the law comes back into play.